-It is expected that in most cases ERC Synergy groups will be interdisciplinary, often using multidisciplinary approaches, and will be physically located in the same place to ensure face to face contact for significant periods of "core time" over the course of the project.
+It is expected that in most cases ERC Synergy groups will be interdisciplinary, often using multidisciplinary approaches, and ensure regular face-to-face contact over the course of the project.

 The general principles of the ERC funding schemes apply as well for the 'Synergy Grants': focus on the individual PI’s, bottom-up approach without predefined priorities and scientific excellence as sole evaluation criterion.

 Target Group: Each Principal Investigator (PI) has to provide a CV and an 'early achievement record' or a '10-year track record' depending on the PI’s career stage.
 Furthermore, it is required to provide a scientific proposal (15 pages) and an extended synopsis of the proposal (5 pages).

 Together all the Principal Investigators have scientific responsibility for the group's project.